 Skiing and snowboarding tips for beginners

 Hit the slopes with confidence under the direction of an experienced guide.
-Ski and snowboarding instructors will arm you with the invaluable tips you need to get you going.
-All resorts have their own snow schools which offer group lessons.
-Private lessons are also available at some resorts.
-Lessons are popular, so book ahead of time, especially if youre on the mountain over the weekend.
+Ski and snowboarding instructors will arm you with the valuable tips you need to get going.
+All resorts have their own snow schools which offer private and group lessons.
+Lessons are popular, so book ahead of time, especially if you’re on the mountain over the weekend.

 Family-friendly Selwyn Snowfields is an excellent resort option for beginners to hone their ski skills.
-Start off at New Chum Bowl to practise safely until youre ready to test your skills on the intermediate runs at Township Trails.
+Start off at New Chum Bowl to practise safely until you’re ready to test your skills on the resorts longest run; Long Arm Run.

-Perisher and its surrounding villages make up the southern hemisphere's biggest alpine resort.
+Perisher and its surrounding villages make up the southern hemisphere's largest alpine resort.
 Perisher's Blue Cow and Smiggin Holes snowfields offer ideal conditions for beginners.

 At Thredbo, beginners can feel at ease in the dedicated beginners area; Friday Flat.
 Thredbo also offers a first timer lift pass and lesson package – a perfect introduction to skiing and snowboarding.